 The upside of Family Points Transfers is the additional flexibility for points balance management.
 Family Transfers allow you to combine a wider range of family members’ balances, including those not at the same address.

-However, note the restrictions on the minimum and maximum transfer amounts and frequency of calendar-year transfers to be able to combine points.
-Furthermore, Status Credits cannot be transferred between family members.
+However, note the restrictions on the minimum and maximum transfer amounts and that you can only do this four times per membership year.
+Furthermore, Status Credits cannot be transferred between family members through this facility.